Introduction to Carb Cycling

 However, to make it as safe as possible, here are a few guidelines to follow:

-- Don’t binge on carbs on your high carb days – overeating carbohydrate could cause digestive upsets.
+- Don’t binge on carbs on your high carb days – overeating carbohydrates could cause digestive upsets.

 - Focus on quality carbs – oats, brown rice, veggies, and potatoes are excellent choices, candy, soda, and processed foods are not.